 Cyril passed away in 2017 at the age of 91.
 Up until the weeks before his passing, he still worked at the store each day repairing jewelry, starting his day around 9:30am and wrapping up around 6pm.
 Over his nearly 70 years at Altemueller Jewelry, he was a mentor to many.
 His sons Mark and Carl aim to keep his legacy alive by providing the same kindness, service, and spirit Cyril gave to the family business.

 Today's Altemueller Jewelry

-To keep up on the latest trends, the Noelkes attend several different shows throughout the year.
-They also pay special attention to what their customers want.
-They try to develop relationships with customers because it is the customers' requests that keep our styles up-to-date.
+To keep up on the latest trends, we attend several different shows throughout the year.
+We aim to develop relationships with our customers because it is the customers' requests that keep our styles up-to-date.
 Looking ahead to the future, the Noelkes say they aim "to keep the tradition of quality and service going."
 We hope that you have the chance to visit our family-owned store and let us show you why we have been in business for over 100 years.